-Base Station antenna model for LTE and WiMAX
+Base Station antenna model for MFCN networks

 Recommendation ITU-R F.1336-3 [16] is used for the macro and micro base station antenna patterns.
 For micro base stations the antenna pattern is assumed to be omnidirectional in the horizontal plane (Section 2 of F.1336-3), whereas for macro base stations three sector base stations are assumed (Section 3 of F.1336-3).